 Low and High-Pressure Refrigeration Switches – Goodman Versus Carrier Air Conditioners

 Carrier lists this feature but Goodman does not.
-That does not mean that Goodman air conditioner do not come without these features in their premium models but to make sure ask the salesman.
+That does not mean that Goodman air conditioner does not come without these features in their premium models but to make sure ask the salesman.
 High and Low-pressure refrigeration switches can save the unit in the event of a major problem.

-The most expensive component in your air conditioner is the compressor so it is important you get a great warranty for the compressor.
+The most expensive component in your air conditioner is the compressor so it is important you get a great warranty on the compressor.
 Many manufacturers will include more time on the compressor in the warranty than for other components.
 Here is an overview of the various models and the warranties for those systems:

 Goodman Air Conditioner Warranty

 - GSXC18/DSXC18 is covered under a limited lifetime warranty for the compressor and 10-year limited warranty for parts.
 The compressor in this model is a two-stage scroll.

-- All other models match or vary slightly on all other Goodman Air Conditioner Warranties.
+- All other models match or very slightly on all other Goodman Air Conditioner Warranties.
 Always read the warranty details and never forget to register the Goodman air conditioner warranty within 60 days of installation.

 - Make sure to follow the guidelines in the warranty for basic maintenance and care.
 Goodman air conditioner warranties only include parts and not labor.
-We always recommend purchasing an extended parts and labor warranty if available from the manufacturer or dealer as noted above.
+We always recommend purchasing extended parts and labor warranty is available from the manufacturer or dealer as noted above.

 Carrier Air Conditioner Warranty